subvisual/subvisual.com/src/posts/2016-08-04-subvisual-is-expanding-to-the-us/index.md

 ---
+highlight: false
-path: /94-subvisual-is-expanding-to-the-us/
+path: 94-subvisual-is-expanding-to-the-us
-title: "Subvisual is expanding to the US"
+title: Subvisual is expanding to the US
+categories:
+  - inside-subvisual
 author: roberto-machado
 date: 2016-08-04
 cover: cover.jpg
+intro: We have been working on expanding to a new location for a while now.
+We love Braga, and it will continue to be to be our home and HQ, but now we have a new office in Boston, MA.
+I will explain our motivations to do so, and our plans for the following months.
 tags:
   - general
-intro: "We have been working on expanding to a new location for a while now.
-We love Braga, and it will continue to be to be our home and HQ, but now we have a new office in Boston, MA.
-I will explain our motivations to do so, and our plans for the following months."
 ---

 We have been working on expanding to a new location for a while now.
 We love Braga, and it will continue to be to be our home and HQ, but now we have a new office in Boston, MA.
 I will explain our motivations to do so, and our plans for the following months.